 - My Aged Care contact centre – phone 1800 200 422 (the ‘Contact Centre’); and

-We may collect your name, address, date of birth, gender, some medical history, information about your illnesses, symptoms, disabilities, your ethnic background and sexual practice (if relevant to your health or provision of the Services) and any other information required in order for us to provide you with:
+Personal information collected may include your name, address, date of birth, gender, some medical history, information about your illnesses, symptoms, disabilities, your ethnic background and sexual practice (if relevant to your health or provision of the services) and any other information required in order for us to provide you with:

 (a) information or services relating to aged care;

 (b) a health service (including an allied health service); and/or

 (c) an aged care service provider (collectively referred to as ‘Services’).

 Some of the information collected, such as health information, will be ‘sensitive information’ as defined by the Privacy Act.

 Personal information may be collected when you, or someone on your behalf, contact the Department via the My Aged Care Website or Contact Centre to access or request information on services, send an email, fax, letter or complete an online or paper form.

 You may choose to deal with the Department anonymously or by providing a pseudonym.
 If you wish to remain anonymous when dealing with the Contact Centre, please advise the call operator assisting you.
 Providing your personal details enables the Department to provide you with a client record and reference number which allows you, and other authorised persons, to retrieve information about that call at a later date.

 If you choose not to provide your personal information when you call the Contact Centre or use the Website (e.g. the Make a Referral form), the full range of Services available to you may not be offered.

 The Department may also record information about health services to be provided to you in the future or your wishes about the future provision of Services.